pangucciole/CybersecurityLab/README.md

 <img src="images/root.png" alt="Screenshot 2025-06-08 alle 15.40.13 " style="zoom:50%;" />

-While `rbourne` had sufficient privileges to execute the final step of this attack, this persistent reverse shell has system wide access and could be used for potential future attacks.
+**Note:** While `rbourne` had sufficient privileges to execute the final step of this attack, this persistent reverse shell has system wide access and could be used for potential future attacks.
 Furthermore, the CEO might not even realize it exists, since he will be distracted by the missing files.

 #### 2.3.
 Stealing the files